 Q: Tell us about your studio setup.

 A: I have a studio set up in my home in a sound-treated room and enough space to record vocals and other acoustic instruments, but not big enough for drums.
 I run Logic and Pro Tools through my iMac with an Apollo twin quad interface, and listen back on a pair of Focal Alpha 65 studio monitors.
-Instruments: Tenor, Alto, and Soprano saxophones (I am a saxophonist) Upright piano Nord Electro 5 Emperor Joe Pass electric guitar Crafter acoustic guitar Fender P-Bass Percussion instruments (shakers, tambourine, etc.) Novation 49 Launchkey midi controller
+Instruments: Tenor, Alto, and Soprano saxophones (I am a saxophonist), Upright piano, Nord Electro 5, Fender Telecaster, Emperor Joe Pass electric guitar, Crafter acoustic guitar, Fender P-Bass, Percussion instruments (shakers, tambourine, etc.), Novation 49 Launchkey midi controller

 A: I promise that I will be timely, responsive, and that I will work to make your product as amazing as we possibly can.